Job Prospects... At a glance

 *Growth projections are for the broader category “Electronics and Telecommunications Trades Workers”

 Employment for telecommunication trades workers grew from 2006 to 2013.
-This growth is projected to continue until 2020.
-After 2020, a small increase in employment is expected until 2025.
+This growth is projected to continue but at a slower rate until 2021.
+After 2021, a small decrease in employment is expected until 2026.

 Source: Statistics NZ Census and MBIE projections